robinhouston/write-to-mp/README.md

 1. You need a Google account.
 If you have a GMail address, that will do.
 If not, you can make a Google account by filling in [this form](https://www.google.com/accounts/NewAccount).
-2. Download this application from <http://github.com/robinhouston/write-to-mp/downloads>.
+2. Download this application from <http://github.com/robinhouston/write-to-mp/downloads> and unzip it.
 3. Register for a [TheyWorkForYou API key](http://www.theyworkforyou.com/api/key).
 4. Edit the file `handlers.py` and insert your API key where indicated, on line 25 of the file.